arquitecturaaadcm/mapbakery.github.io/README.md

 ### The OODA Loop

+Boyd referred to the OODA loop as “the big squeeze,” the ultimate compression of his ideas.
+It is a synthesis of all that Boyd had learned from his early “Aerial Attack Study” to his later interests in coevolution, sociobiology, genetic engineering, chaos, and complexity.
+For Boyd, OODA Loops are a composite of how we think and learn, the source of who we are, and the potential we possess.
+It is a profoundly simple explanation of the nearly infinite variety that is possible.
+It is a shorthand for life itself, **a model for how we think**, and the means by which we both compete and collaborate.

+The letters OODA stand for:
-- Observe: This is the part in which you use your eyes and ears to observe, to scan the environment
+- **O**bserve: This is the part in which you use your eyes and ears to observe, to scan the environment
-- Orient: Then you try to understand (evaluate) your situation in relation to what you scanned.
+- **O**rient: Then you try to understand (evaluate) your situation in relation to what you scanned.
 And what routes you can take to reach your (next) control point.
-- Decide: Based on your orientation you choose what you think is the best possible next step that you wlll take
+- **D**ecide: Based on your orientation you choose what you think is the best possible next step that you wlll take
-- Act: And then you take that next step…
+- **A**ct: And then you take that next step…

 #### The original OODA Loop diagram
 ![Original OODA Loop](https://upload.wikimedia.org/wikipedia/commons/3/3a/OODA.Boyd.svg)